August 25, 2020

 Hospital doctor shadowing & global health experience programs.

 We know that pre-med students are faced with many decisions when it comes to getting their clinical shadowing experience.
-You might be asking yourself: should I shadow a doctor near me or find a hospital shadowing opportunity abroad?
+Prehealth students often wonder about shadowing a doctor abroad vs. shadowing a doctor at home.